gbmhunter/blog/content/electronics/components/heatsinks/index.md

 ## List Of Component Package Thermal Resistances

-See the [Component Packages page](/pcb-design/component-packages/).
+See the {{% link text="Component Packages page" src="/pcb-design/component-packages" %}}.
 This has many of the common component packages and their thermal resistances.

 ## Forced Convection

 The following image shows two graphs combined into one, the thermal performance of a heatsink with natural convection, and that with forced convection (e.g. a fan).

 {{< img src="heat-dissipation-graph-for-natural-and-forced-convection.png" width="960px" caption="Heat dissipation graph for both natural and forced convection.
 Image from http://www.aavid.com/sites/default/files/products/boardlevel/aavid-standard-heatsinks.pdf." >}}

 ## Packages